znd4/znd4.github.io/_posts/2023-05-07-serimats-submission.markdown

 #### Unidentifiability

 In practice, it is infeasible to train Machine Learning models on a dataset that is completely representative of the deployment distrubtion (e.g. we can't train language models on the content of future solutions to the [millenium problems](https://www.claymath.org/millennium-problems)).
-For this reason, there is "degeneracy" in the set of functions that match a training goal to a training distribution.
+For this reason, there is "degeneracy" (to improperly use a physics term) in the set of functions that match a training goal to a training distribution.
 Many of these functions will not match the training goal on the (much larger) deployment distribution.

-#### Computational efficiency
+#### runtime efficiency

+For many training goals (importantly including "maximize the longterm utility of conscious creatures"), in complex environments, we can expect there to exist "proxy" goals that are simpler to optimize for, and share a causal relationship to the training goal on the training distribution.
+A naive training system would then be likely to optimize a planning agent to pursue proxy goals that are strongly correlated with the training goal on the training distribution.
+Hubinger et al use the example of evolution optimizing humans to pursue proxy goals like food and proximity to other humans, instead of fitness.
+This allows agents to plan faster in new situations.

 #### Description length

+This is a distinct argument from the argument efficiency one, although it seems related.
+It's also the one that I have the toughest time wrapping my head around.
+That being said, my best attempt to summarize it (after skimming [a wikipedia article](https://en.wikipedia.org/wiki/Minimum_description_length)) is something like:

+1. Similar to how many proxy goals will be less computationally intensive to plan for than the training goal, it seems like the space / natural language description complexity of some of those proxy goals will be lower than that of the training goal.
+2. To the extent that techniques like weight regularization are intentionally used to simplify the description length of models, they might make training systems more likely to optimize planning agents to pursue simpler but not-robust proxy goals.

 #### Subprocess dependence